zinzloun/THM_WriteUP/RTM_Capstone/README.md

 		#The script first generates a JWT for the user and then makes the approval request

-		username = "r.davies" #Change this to your approver username password = "thereserveapprover1!" #Change this to your approver password
+		username = "r.davies" #Change this to your approver username password = "zzzzzzzzzzzzzzzzzzzzz" #Change this to your approver password

 		import requests
 		session = requests.session()